shalkoda/freefoodcal_agent/README.md

 - Check OAuth redirect URIs match exactly
 - Ensure API permissions are granted
 - Try re-authenticating via web interface
+- For Google Calendar: Make sure you've added yourself as a test user in Google Cloud Console (see setup step 8)
+- For Microsoft Outlook: Verify your Azure app registration permissions are granted

 ### "Database not initialized"
 ```bash